mprestin77/Deploy-Nvidia-RTX-virtual-workstation-on-OCI/README.md

   ```
   sudo bash ./NVIDIA-Linux-x86_64-xxx.xx.xx-vgpu-kvm.run
   ```
   Ignore warnings and hit OK to continue with the installation.

-  Reboot the server
+Reboot the server:
   ```
   sudo reboot
   ```